ideadude/dont-break-the-code/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= .2 =
+* Moved the checkbox into the screen options space.
+* Updated the checkbox to switch disable/enable and switch tabs without requiring a save or update.

 = .1 =

+* Initial Version.
 Pulled code from "Disable the Visual Editor WYSIWYG" (http://wordpress.org/extend/plugins/disable-visual-editor-wysiwyg/) and rewrote a few parts pased on my preferences for doing jQuery and which hook to use to determine we're on the edit post page.

-Plans are to:

-1. Move the disable checkbox into the screen options space.

-2. Show the checkbox to admins -- current_user_can("manage_options") -- only.

-3. Possibly add remove some more filters that WP does to the_content based on this plugin: http://wordpress.org/extend/plugins/preserved-html-editor-markup/

-4. Want to also update the disable checkbox to switch to the HTML tab when clicked and disable the Visual Editor without require a save/update.

-May include the Syntax Highlighting started here: http://wordpress.org/extend/plugins/preserved-html-editor-markup/ But also think this makes sense as a stand alone plugin.
-Running these two together nicely should work.

-Tweet me other ideas.

-* Initial Version.